Michael J. Willett

-Michael James Mansel Willett (born September 11, 1989) is an American actor and musician.
+Michael James Mansel Willett (born September 11, 1989) is an American actor.
 Willett is known most for his roles as Lionel in United States of Tara and Tanner in G.B.F..
 He starred in the MTV show Faking It from 2014 until its cancellation in 2016.

 Early life

 Willett grew up in Fresno, California, and attended Clovis West High School.
 From a young age he always wanted to perform, and has stated, "When I was younger I was more uncomfortable with that side of myself, being outgoing and talkative.
 I realized along the way that was how you get people to know you.
 I've grown to be a more open person."

 When he was asked about playing gay characters in multiple roles, Willett responded, "I want to play all different kinds of people; gay or straight.
 For example, when you go in to play a serial killer, you don't question if it meets your physical or moral standards.
 You disregard that and play the character.
 I didn't question it [accepting the G.B.F role].
 I want to play all different kinds of characters and hope to continue to do so."